Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Experimental Setup

 \section{Experimental Setup}

 We conducted five experiments, across the three problems described in Section \ref{sec:problems}.
-The ambition of these experiments is to (a) assess the utility of different intrinsic rewards in our testbed with many different target distributions, and (b) to understand how the ability of the underlying prediction learners---introspective or not---impact the results.
+The goal of these experiments is to (a) assess the utility of different intrinsic rewards in our testbed with many different target distributions, and (b) to understand how the ability of the underlying prediction learners---introspective or not---impact the results.

 Each component of the learning system is modulated by several hyper-parameters that interact in different ways.
-The behavior agent (gradient bandit) makes use of a learning rate parameter $\alpha$ and the learning rate of the average reward estimate $\alpha_r$.
-For non-introspective learners, each prediction learner makes use of a (shared) learning rate parameter $\alpha_p$, with $\alpha_i = \alpha_p$ for all $i$.
-For introspective learners, the step-size adaption method Autostep uses a meta step-size parameter $\kappa$.
+The behavior agent (gradient bandit) makes use of a step-size parameter $\alpha$ and the step-size parameter of the average reward estimate $\alpha_r$.
+For non-introspective learners, each prediction learner makes use of a (shared) step-size parameter $\alpha_p$, with $\alpha_i = \alpha_p$ for all $i$.
+For introspective learners, the step-size adaption method Autostep uses a meta learning-rate parameter $\kappa$.
 Finally, many of the intrinsic rewards have their own tunable parameters.
 For example, \emph{UDE} uses an exponential average of recent errors which requires a smoothing parameter $\beta$.
 Oudeyer's \emph{Error Derivative} reward makes use of two windows of recent errors determined by scalar parameters $\eta$ and $\tau$.
 In most cases the key parameters of the prediction learner, behavior agent, and intrinsic reward correspond to different timescales---slower or faster---and so required noticeably different values.
 Because these choices have such a big impact on behavior, as we show, we needed extensive sweeps and analysis to gain insight into the methods.
 This warranted investigating each result deeply, to communicate a nuanced picture.